 Instructions

-- Fill the container halfway with hot water (hotter is better).
-Once the nail polish touches the water, it will start to set, and the heat will slow the process.
+- Pour hot (but not boiling) water into the container.
+Once the nail polish touches the water it is going to want to set and the heat will slow the process.

 - Quickly use your toothpick to swirl the polish around.